protein family classification with nlp

 An N-gram is a contiguous sequence of N items, such as words or characters, extracted from a text or speech.
 N-grams are commonly used in language modeling and statistical analysis to capture patterns and dependencies within a given dataset.

-In our task, the “items” are amino acids.
+in this case the items are amino acids.

 def get_vectorizer(X, ngram_range):